Can I Get Worms From My Dog Sleeping In My Bed?

 Tips For Reducing Risk Of Zoonotic Infection

 Your vet will recommend giving your dog his own bed to sleep in.
-You may want to consider the Friends Forever Orthopedic Dog Bed for an older dog.
+You may want to read our article on the best beds for small dogs to ensure you get a bed your Yorkie loves.

 But it doesn’t stop there.
 Here are more safety precautions to consider: